j1mmie/unspoken/README.md

 # unspoken

-Compress a keyed object to a keyless array.
-Rebuild the original object from array-form if you know (or can assume) what it's original Type was.
+Pack network messages more efficiently.
+Compress keyed objects into keyless arrays.
+Decompress arrays back into usable objects.

+Unspoken makes MessagePack more efficient than Protobufs, and it's easier to use.
+No compilers or generated code required.

+It's particularly useful when de/serializing data for quick network messages, like in multiplayer games and other socket-server applications.

-This library is particularly useful when serializing objects for network transmission.
-A naive approach would include the schema of the object along with the data (i.e., JSON).
-But if the recipient already expects some schema, then let that remain an unspoken agreement, and just send the important stuff.
+A naïve client + server would communicate using whole JSON objects, including keys.
+The keys provide context, essentially sending the "schema", or "contract", over the wire too.
+But if the recipient already knows the context, then let it remain an unspoken agreement, and just send the important stuff.

 This is the opposite of a "contractless" approach.
 A contractless serializer would transmit schema over the wire.